Pellizzon/Projeto2-React/README.md

 ### 4)  Use the App
 - Visit http://localhost:3000
-- Click 'Log in with Spotify' and log in (right click it)
+- Click 'Log in with Spotify' and log in